Lisa O'Hare: Career

 On 6 July 2008, O'Hare and two other actresses who had portrayed Mary Poppins on stage (Scarlett Strallen and Caroline Sheen) performed the song "Practically Perfect" for a special concert of George Stiles and Anthony Drewe's songs, "A Spoonful of Stiles and Drewe", at Her Majesty's Theatre.
 This version was released on CD in December 2008.
 O'Hare most recently reprised her critically acclaimed role as Mary Poppins in the National UK tour of Mary Poppins.
 She assumed the role on 27 October 2008 in Edinburgh, replacing Caroline Sheen, and continued through Manchester and Cardiff until the tour's closure on 18 April 2009.
 In April 2012 she returned to the role in the Perth, Australia season of the play along with Matt Lee playing the role of Bert.

 Lisa O'Hare made her American television debut in 2010, guest-starring in the sixth season of TNT's award-winning show The Closer playing Jenny in "Last Woman Standing".
 Shortly afterward, O'Hare guest-starred as Kitty Canary in ABC's Castle – "A Deadly Affair".
 As the premiere episode in Castles third season, O'Hare was able to showcase her dancing talents as the owner and performer of a burlesque bar to millions of dedicated viewers.
 In October 2010, O'Hare guest-starred in J.J Abrams action-thriller series Undercovers on NBC.
 She played Marie Murphy, a double-crossing wife of Irish descent in "Jailbreak".

 In 2011, she played Sally Bowles in Cabaret for the Reprise Theatre Company at the Freud Playhouse.
 She won the LA Drama Critics Circle Award for Lead Performance.

 She originated the role of Sibella Hallward in the Broadway musical, A Gentleman's Guide to Love and Murder, and was followed by Scarlett Strallen.

 In 2015, O'Hare once again picked up her carpet bag and reprised the role of Mary Poppins in the Mary Poppins Musical in Zurich, Switzerland.

 After returning from Europe, Lisa once again reprised another one of her favorite roles, playing Eliza Doolittle in My Fair Lady at Chicago's Lyric Opera starring opposite Richard E. Grant.
 Lisa received enormous praise for her portrayal.

 In 2018, she was cast as Georgia Goodwin on NBC's hit show, New Amsterdam, starring opposite Ryan Eggold.

-O'Hare resides in NYC and is a member of SAG/AFTRA and Actors Equity.
+O'Hare resides in Hest Bank, Morecambe and is a member of SAG/AFTRA and Actors Equity.

 Personal life

-She is from Morecambe.
+She is from the seaside town of Morecambe, Lancashire, England.
 She attended the Royal Ballet School from age 11 to 16.